 In this novel, there is no true resolution.
 The main character takes his own life from shame, and the conflicts never come to a clean resolution as they do in so many other novels.
 Rather, the lack of a resolution helps to show the despair and sense of loss that surrounds the conflict.
-It could almost be compared to the history of Africa, where many conflicts are still not resolved.
+Achebe uses this lack of resolution to showcase the fractured history of Africa, where many conflicts are still unresolved.
 The plot is broken into three parts, each with differing circumstances and points of focus.

 The first part of this novel is focused on the life of the people in the tribe, their customs and traditions, the structure of the power, their religion.
 This part is how the tribe was well before the white men arrived.
 The life of the village is based around these, as much as any other community.
 Okonkwo, the main character of the story, is a strong, harsh man who built himself, molding himself into the exact opposite of his father.
 He is a great warrior, who takes pride not only in his success, but also in the ways of his people, as well as their strength and traditions.
 He is very much an "old school" traditionalist.
 He is extremely stubborn,and used to getting his own way.
 He places his whole life on the traditions of his people.
 Even in his day to day life, he is doing his work the traditional way.
 He goes so far as to sacrifice a boy he thought of as his son to these customs.
 In his tribe he is a well-respected man, a hard worker who is deserving of a title.He is listened to when he speaks, and is something of a leader.
 The reason that this part focuses in so much on the culture and traditions of the tribe is for the later juxtaposition between what the tribe was, and what the tribe becomes later on.